AmadeoNoelsPXL/aquaponics/Documentation/L&A/LenaAschauerDocumentation.md

 - clang C Language Family Frontend for the Low Level Virtual Machine LLVM.
 - qtcreator a versatile Integrated Development Environment IDE.

-Install all Hard Dependencies:
+Install all Hard Dependencies:<br>
 - libeasyloggingpp-dev for logging.
 - libssl-dev for SSL and TLS encrypted data exchange.
 - pkg-config package for cmake used to search for already installed libraries.
 - nlohmann-json3-dev for JavaScript Optiont Notation (JSON) support.<br>

-Install all Soft Dependencies:
+Install all Soft Dependencies:<br>
 - clang-format to format the source code consistently.
 - cmake-format to format all CMakeLists.txt files consistently.
 - doxygen to create the documentation.